Gary Allan Polis: Education and career

 Polis was born in Los Angeles, California.
 He graduated from Loyola University in 1969.
 Polis received an M.A. in 1975 and a Ph.D. in biology in 1977 from the University of California, Riverside.

 While at UC Riverside, Polis studied under Dr. Roger Farley.
 He conducted a variety of experiments and did studies of Vaejovidae.
 He went on to teach at Vanderbilt University from 1979 to 1992 and wrote several books; his Biology of Scorpions has been referred to as the "scorpion Bible."
 Polis was the subject of the book Scorpion Man by Laurence Pringle.

 Polis was noted as a desert ecologist and advised the government on desert scorpions during the Gulf War.

 In 1998, Polis became Professor of Environmental Science and Policy at the University of California, Davis, a post he held until his death in 2000.

-(from a former student)In 1969 through at least 1972 Gary was a Biology teacher at El Camino High School in Woodland Hills, California.
-He was, at that time, a very young man who was much liked by his students.
-He always made learning Biology a lot of fun for myself and my fellow students.
-He also invited students out on excursions once in a while to help snare lizards and other creatures for the various terrariums and fish tanks in his classroom.
-Mr. Polis was easy to make out in a crowd with his mischievous smile.

 Death

 Polis died in a seastorm in the Sea of Cortez during an ecological expedition.
 He was cited by a survivor as attempting to help others reach safety as a priority before his own.

-On the boat used in his last expedition in the Sea Of Cortez were some exchange students from Japan, who were attending UC Davis.
-The exchange students had been washed overboard when the storm blew up unexpectedly.
-Reportedly, they did not have their life preservers on.
-Mr. Polis gave up his life preserver, a gracious act that ended up costing him his own life.
+On the expedition in the Sea Of Cortez were colleagues from Japan, one of whom also died in the accident.